'That's the real thing': Edmonton man makes rare meteorite find

 CTVNews.ca Top Stories

-Global Affairs confirms Canadian death in Lebanon, 8th since Israel-Hamas war began
+Global Affairs reports Canadian killed in Lebanon in connection with Israel-Hamas war

-Global Affairs Canada is announcing the death of an eighth Canadian citizen in the Israel-Hamas war.
-The department says the death was in Lebanon, but offered no further details in an update Sunday evening.
+Global Affairs is reporting the death of another Canadian due to the ongoing Israel-Hamas war.
+This is the ninth casualty connected to Canada.

 This Canadian couple used surrogacy to have a child.
 Here's what they want you to know